davidiw/os-website/lab/lab4.md

 > to the currently running user environment and destroy it.
 > Eventually it should run out of environments to destroy
 > and drop into the monitor.

-XXX Move earlier and put in place a hack that ignores interrupts

 #### Handling Clock Interrupts